ld32/SmartSlurm/README.md

           Otherwise, create a unique job flag, such as program+randomSring.

 ### How does the memory and time formulas are calculated?

-    Inside job at the end run summarizeJob and release jobs:
-        If there is no formula, or formula is older than 20 minites and there are less than 200 records Make new formula.  # some limitation, current job is not counted in the formula.

     If job successfully finished: